 6) Parking –Mick Borton, Softball Chair says ”We don’t have a problem with the dog park proposal in this space, providing that parking is addressed.”
 Our response was that we will present the parking issue in a Dog Club meeting and ask our members to park on Acanthus during Softball Season to minimize any parking problems.

 7) Insurance increase?
 Our HOA manager has inquired with our insurance carrier about a rider for the dog Park.
 Here is the exchange: "Our community is looking at establishing a dedicated dog park in the community.
 How will this impact our insurance coverage, and are there additional considerations regarding insurance with this new amenity?
 It would be locked, and only accessible by residents and their guests. – "The premium impact would be minimal and would depend on the value/cost of the dog park.
-Certainly, it does increase your Liability but as long as you make sure the rules are clearly posted and keep waivers on file for the residents utilizing the park it should be manageable".
+Make sure the rules are clearly posted!

 9) Security Question - I've noticed a number of animal owners use the basin on the northeast corner of Guadaloupe and Fransworth.
 Some tend not to pick up and allow their animals to run off leash in the basin.
 People being people,..... what are the plans to secure this dog park preventing general public from invading and abusing the planned dog park? -Response:This is answered in # 2 above - Jim V